 Dropping a Course After the Late Drop Deadline

 After the late drop deadline, students may drop a course by the final drop deadline.
-Courses dropped after the late drop deadline but prior to the final drop deadline (in the eleventh week of classes, coinciding with the Pass/D/Fail deadline) will be recorded on the transcript with the notation “W” (withdrawal).
+Courses dropped after the late drop deadline and by the Monday prior to the last day of classes each semester will be recorded on the transcript with the notation “W” (withdrawal).
 The W is a permanent mark and will remain on the transcript even if the student repeats the course.
 Students are charged full tuition for individual courses from which they selectively withdraw.
 The Registration Adjustment form must be completed by the student and signed by his or her GS advisor by the specified final drop deadline.